RussianWarshipGoFckYourself/Conti-Anti-Russian-Affiliate-Leak/README.md

 # Conti-Anti-Russian-Affiliate-Leak

-"Fuck the Russian government, Glory to Ukraine!" - Conti member after they leak group's affiliate chats.

-English version is translated with Google Translate API, so take it with a gain of salt.
+A Ukrainian security researcher has leaked over 60,000 internal messages belonging to the Conti ransomware operation after the gang sided with Russia over the invasion of Ukraine (https://www.bleepingcomputer.com/news/security/conti-ransomwares-internal-chats-leaked-after-siding-with-russia/)

 Kudos to https://github.com/vxunderground for hosting and standing their ground.